-The pandemic has been a key driver of house prices, and spending more time indoors has changed the requirements of those looking to buy a home.
+The pandemic has also been a key driver of house prices, and spending more time indoors has changed the requirements of those looking to buy a home.

 Two- and three-bedroom semi-detached houses are being snapped up the quickest, Rightmove says, with many families now searching for more spacious homes, following the shift to working from home.

 Greater Demand for Rural Locations

 The pandemic has also increased our desire for rural living, according to a Royal London survey earlier this year, with many in major cities packing up their bags for the country.

 When home movers were asked which areas they wanted to move to, 57% of Belfast movers said they wanted to move into a rural area, followed by 53% in Cardiff, 46% in London, 45% in Manchester and 42% in Liverpool.

 "While cities have always been popular home buying locations, the pandemic has seen a shift in attitude as our research shows that there is a greater demand for rural locations.”